allankoechke/mantisbase/README.md

 })
 ```

-Check more information at [Scripting Page](13.scripting.md).
+Check more information at [Scripting Page](doc/13.scripting.md).

 ## Basic CMD Usage

-Mantis works with many cmd options, allowing us to configure and set different options that work best with our setup.
+MantisBase works with many cmd options, allowing us to configure and set different options that work best with our setup.
 This includes but not limited to:
 - Selecting backend database: By default, SQLite is used but for Linux builds, you can also use PostgreSQL by providing the flags `--database PSQL --connection "dbname=<db> host=<host IP> port=<port> username=<db username> password=<db password>"`
 - Switching base command options, that is, `serve` to start HTTP server, `admins` to set up admin accounts, `sync` WIP and `migrate` WIP.
 - Providing debug info when running the server by setting the `--dev` mode flag.